Thief (film)

-Thief is a 1981 American neo-noir heist action thriller film directed and written by Michael Mann in his feature film debut.
-Based on the 1975 novel The Home Invaders: Confessions of a Cat Burglar by Frank Hohimer, the film stars James Caan in the title role, a professional safecracker trying to escape his life of crime, and Tuesday Weld as his wife.
-The supporting cast includes James Belushi, Robert Prosky, Dennis Farina (in his film debut), and Willie Nelson.
-The original musical score was composed and performed by Tangerine Dream, with additional music composed by Craig Safan.
+Thief is a 1981 American independent neo-noir heist action thriller film written and directed by Michael Mann in his feature film debut.
+It stars James Caan as a professional safecracker trying to escape his life of crime, and Tuesday Weld as his wife.
+The supporting cast includes Jim Belushi, Robert Prosky, Dennis Farina, and Willie Nelson.
+The screenplay is inspired by the memoir The Home Invaders: Confessions of a Cat Burglar, by former cat burglar Frank Hohimer.
+The original musical score was composed and performed by Tangerine Dream.

+Produced by Jerry Bruckheimer and James Caan's brother Ronnie, Thief was screened at the 1981 Cannes Film Festival, where it competed for the Palme d'Or.
+It was released in the United States on March 27, 1981, to widespread critical acclaim.
+Thief earned $11.5 million at the box office, on a $5.5 million budget.

 Plot

-Frank is a jewel thief and ex-convict who has a set structure to his life.
+Frank is a jewel thief and ex-convict who has a set structure to his life since being released from Joliet Correctional Center in Joliet, Illinois.
 With a pair of successful Chicago businesses (a bar and a car dealership) as fronts for his criminal enterprise, Frank sets out to fulfill the missing part of his life vision: a family with Jessie, a cashier he has begun dating.

 After taking down a major diamond score, Frank gives the diamonds to his fence, Joe Gags.
-However, before Frank can collect his share, Gags is murdered for skimming from the mob's collection money.
-Barry, Frank's friend and associate making the pick-up, discovers that a plating company executive Gags was working for, Attaglia, is responsible for Gags' murder and stealing Frank's payoff.
-In a confrontation at Attaglia's plating company, Frank demands his money back.
+However, before Frank can collect his $185,000 share, Gags is thrown from a twelve-story window for skimming from the payments he had been collecting from loan shark clients.
+Barry, Frank's friend and associate making the pick-up, discovers that Attaglia, a plating company executive Gags was working for, is responsible for Gags' murder and stealing Frank's payoff.
+In a confrontation at the plating company, Frank demands his money back.

 This leads to a meeting with Attaglia's employer Leo, a high-level fence and Chicago Outfit boss.
 Unknown to Frank, Leo has been receiving Frank's goods from Gags for some time.
-Leo admires Frank's eye for quality stolen goods and professionalism, and wants him working directly for him, offering Frank large profits.
+Leo returns the money and says he admires Frank's eye for quality stolen goods and professionalism.
+He wants Frank working directly for him, offering large profits.
 Their meeting is monitored from a distance by police surveillance.

 Frank is initially reluctant, not wanting the added exposure or complications, but later that night, a conversation with Jessie changes his mind when she agrees to be part of his life, after he relates a tale of prison survival via a toughened mental attitude.
 Frank now agrees to do just one big score for Leo, telling Barry that this will be their last job.
-After being rejected at the state adoption agency, with Leo's help Frank is able to acquire a baby boy on the black market, whom he names David after his late mentor, nicknamed Okla.
+After being rejected at the state adoption agency, with Leo's help, Frank is able to acquire a baby boy on the black market, whom he names David after his late mentor, nicknamed Okla.